OTAS: Open-vocabulary Token Alignment for Outdoor Segmentation: Experiments

 This section directly compares OTAS to LERF \cite{Kerr2023LERF} and Feature Splatting \cite{Qiu2024Featuresplatting} for semantic reconstruction in the foothills of the Alps.
-While neither zero-shot nor real-time, these methods excel at language-embedded reconstruction for robotics.
+While neither zero-shot nor real-time due to their reliance on scene-specific training, they both represent the strongest existing baselines for language-embedded reconstruction.
+In particular, LERF’s multiscale CLIP feature field avoids segmentation priors, making it non-object-centric and conceptually closest to OTAS.
+We therefore include it despite the runtime mismatch, as it illustrates the trade-off between accurate but computationally expensive differential rendering approaches and our training-free, real-time alternative.
 We use a ROS bagfile of RoboNav\cite{Eder2023RoboNav}.
 This allows for reproducible testing on real sensor data since the bagfile captures the full sensor and actuation context of the robot in representative environments.

 Figure~\ref{fig:seg3d_robonav} shows language-embedded reconstructions of a challenging forest scene featuring dense vegetation and different ground types, such as grass, dirt and puddles.
 LERF and Feature Splatting require highly accurate camera poses for reconstructing scenes with differential rendering.
 Usually, Structure from Motion, like COLMAP \cite{schoenberger2016colmap}, is used for camera pose initialisation.
 However, due to the cluttered, highly-textured scene, COLMAP, UKF Robot Localisation~\cite{moore2016generalized}, and VGGT~\cite{Wang2025VGGT} fail to provide poses with sufficient accuracy, see Figure~\ref{fig:seg3d_robonav} a).
 Hence, camera poses are initialised using VGGT, scaled using metric depth estimation~\cite{Bhat2023Zoedepth}, and refined using Nerfacto \cite{nerfstudio}.
 Even with pose refinement, Feature Splatting fails to properly reconstruct the ground.
 LERF correctly locates the grass-path itself and puddles (black circles) thanks to non-object-centric language grounding, Figure~\ref{fig:seg3d_robonav} b).
 However, it is computationally intensive with $\approx$40 minutes for this scene.
-OTAS shows a geometrically accurate reconstruction with detailed language similarity at $\approx$1.3 seconds (without pose initialisation), Figure~\ref{fig:seg3d_robonav} c).
-Additional experiments can be found in the supplementary material.
+OTAS shows a geometrically accurate reconstruction with detailed language similarity at $\approx$1.3 seconds, Figure~\ref{fig:seg3d_robonav} c).
+All runtime reports exclude pose initialisation and refinement.